PAIR-code/lit/website/src/tutorials/text-salience.md

 confidence scores?

 To do this, we generate a counterfactual example using the Datapoint Editor which is located right beside the Data Table in the UI, changing "actress" with "actor" and "her" with "his" after selecting our datapoint of interest.
 An alternative to this approach is to use the Word replacer under the Counterfactuals tab in the bottom half of the LIT app to achieve the same task.
-If our model is predicting a negative sentiment due to sexist influences towards
-“actress” or “her”, then the hypothesis is that it should show opposite sentiments if we flip those key tokens.
+If our model is predicting a negative sentiment due to sexist influences towards “actress” or “her”, then the hypothesis is that it should show opposite sentiments if we flip those key tokens.

-{% include partials/inset-image image: '/assets/images/text-salience-image-11.png',
+{%  include partials/inset-image
-  caption: 'TODO'%}
+    image: '/assets/images/text-salience-image-11.png',
+    caption: 'Manually generating a counterfactual example in the Datapoint Editor, in this case changing "actress" to "actor" and "her" to "his", does not induce much change in the token salience scores.'%}

 However, it turns out that there is very minimal (and hence negligible) change in the salience score values of any of the tokens.
-The model doesn’t change its prediction either.
+The model doesn't change its prediction either.
 It still predicts this to be a negative review sentiment with approximately the same prediction confidence.
 This indicates that at least for this particular example, our model isn’t displaying sexist behavior and is